YueLiPicasso/intro_ocaml/README.md

-# OCaml Study Notes
+# OCaml and OCanren Study Notes

-This repo hosts artifects created while I was learning the OCaml language.
+This repo hosts artifects created while I was learning the OCaml language and subsequently when I was learning [OCanren](https://github.com/JetBrains-Research/OCanren).

-[ch1](ch1), ch2, etc. correspond to chapter 1, 2, ... of the OCaml [reference manual](http://caml.inria.fr/pub/docs/manual-ocaml/).
+## OCanren Examples

+The [OCanren_exericese](OCanren_exericese) directory contains several interesting (recreational) mathematical problems solved using OCanren, such as planning for a jeep the strategy to cross a desert, or for a aircraft fleet the way to achieve a ccertain range, or even for a group robbers the way to evenly share their booty !

+## Other Goodies

+The [sessions](sessions) folder are exercise code that I wrote following several OCaml resources.

 [Hanoi](Hanoi) solves the Tower of Hanoi problem in OCaml and SWI-Prolog.
-Translating the code into [OCanren](https://github.com/JetBrains-Research/OCanren) is an ongoing exercise.
+Translating the code into OCanren  is an ongoing exercise.

-[summer](summer) contains workouts according to a summer school [tutorial](http://caml.inria.fr/pub/docs/u3-ocaml/index.html) by Didier Remy.

-[from_beginning](from_beginning) is created following a [textbook](http://ocaml-book.com/) by John Whitington.

 ## Compiling OCanren Source